benjiec/curious-js/README.md

 ### CI build and deployment

 Continuous integration is performed with [Travis CI](https://travis-ci.org/ginkgobioworks/curious-js).
-Any tagged commits on the main branch (v2), update bower by default and are automatically deployed to NPM through the CI `deploy` task.
+Any tagged commits on the main branch (v2) are automatically deployed to NPM through the CI `deploy` task.

 To deploy the code: